rayzurr/notebook/log.md

 ## August

 ## Mon 12
-The Daily Highlight: Complete the Cell Table FCC or 50 steps Motivation : 8/10
+The Daily Highlight: Complete Learning functional programming by building a spreadsheet or Step 29 -> 79

+Motivation : 8/10
 Energy : 6/10
 Sleep : 5/10

+- Must revisit this CellTable Chapter
 ## Fri 09
 The Daily Highlight: Complete Statisitics
 Motivation : 9/10